“Do what you can do immediately now. Every day we sit and sort through things, we are losing lives. Perfection is the enemy.”

 - Volunteer: SAFE Project’s Volunteer Program gives community members, families, friends, and others a tangible way to serve, contribute their skills and experiences to a meaningful cause, and to help overcome the opioid and addiction epidemic in the United States.

-- 10 Actions You Can Take: With Prevention Month and Red Ribbon Week as your guide, here are ten concrete, immediate actions you can take right now to inspire others and end the addiction epidemic.
+- Ways to Participate: With Prevention Month and Red Ribbon Week as your guide, here are some immediate actions you can take right now to inspire others and end the addiction epidemic.

 - Carry Naloxone: Naloxone is a non-scheduled (non-addictive), prescription medication used in opioid overdoses to counteract life-threatening depression of the central nervous system and respiratory system, allowing an individual experiencing an overdose to breathe normally.